Netcentric/accesscontroltool/README.md

 # Configuration of ACL entries

 You need to setup [Yaml configuration files](docs/Configuration.md) to specify your users, groups and ACL entries.
+See also the [best practises](docs/BestPractises.md) for hints on structuring.

 ## Advanced configuration options